New Video on leaders' ambitions for Grow Africa

-Grow Africa’s first Annual Report is launched.
-With our first operational year now at a close, the report examines the achievements, lessons and outlook for Grow Africa’s partners across government, companies, farmers and others.
+The Investment Forum also launched Grow Africa’s first Annual Report.
+With its first operational year complete, the report examines the achievements, lessons and outlook for Grow Africa’s partners across government, companies, farmers and others.

 2012 witnessed a historic shift in the quality and quantity of private-sector engagement, with companies announcing over $3.5 billion of planned investment across the eight countries supported by Grow Africa.
 All this was explicitly aligned to national development goals established under the Comprehensive Africa Agriculture Development Programme, and embraces inclusive business models, especially for smallholder farmers.